 - 10.1.
-Staff will follow the Trust's normal emergency procedures (for example, calling 999).
+Staff will follow the Trust's normal emergency procedures (for example, calling 999) and schools must ensure these are appropriately recorded.
 Emergency procedures are displayed within the school. - 10.2.
-All Individual Healthcare Plan will identify what constitutes and emergency situations and what action should be taken. - 10.3.
-If a student needs to be taken to hospital by Ambulance, parents will be contacted.
-If parents/carers are unable to accompany the student from the school, a member of staff will stay with them until the parent/carer arrives. - 10.4.
-Students who have medical conditions which require additional support during an evacuation of the academy will have a Personal Emergency Evacuation Plan (PEEP) written and reviewed by the Healthcare Assistant/Senior First Aider and SEND team, see Appendix 2.
+Individual Healthcare Plans will identify what constitutes an emergency situation and what action should be taken. - 10.3.
+If a student needs to be taken to hospital by ambulance, parents will be contacted.
+If parents/carers are unable to accompany the student from the school, a member of staff will accompany them to the hospital. - 10.4.
+Students who have medical conditions which require additional support during an evacuation of the academy will have a Personal Emergency Evacuation Plan (PEEP) written and reviewed by the relevant member of staff, see Appendix 2.